 Traveling with grandparents is an incredible opportunity for the whole family.
 Even better?
 When grandma and grandpa take the kids and leave you at home to catch up on projects, tend to your relationship or just revel in a little 'me' time.
 Either way, getting into the mountains to connect the generations is valuable time spent.
 Here are some recommendations on how to make the most of your grandparent trip to Estes Park.

 See the Sights

 This may seem obvious in a place like Estes Park, but sometimes we need to remind our youthful companions that there is magic in time away from Minecraft, We may even need to remind the grandparents that they can keep up with the kids on the trail - just be sure to pick a trail or route that is good for both age sets.
 I recommend choosing one that takes you somewhere - a waterfall (try Alberta Falls or Ouzel Falls) or an incredible alpine view or lake (Bierstadt Lake or Deer Mountain, which has multiple route options).
-NOTE: We recommend taking the hiker shuttle during the summer and fall to avoid having to navigate or search for parking.

 Learn Something Together

 Taking adventures can also mean learning something new.
 Multiple places around Estes Park offer guided trips, programs and classes where the old and young can come together over a new activity.
 Learn about geocaching with the Rocky Mountain Conservancy.
 Check out a ranger program or complete the Junior Ranger booklets together.
 Book a guided fly fishing lesson or create something special (like fused glass or silk paintings) in the YMCA's incredible craft house.
 Once again, the key here is to get out of your comfort zone and step away from those screens!